Pringley/masters-thesis/main.markdown

     { "result": [[8, 5], [20, 13]] }
     ```

-CASE STUDY OF APPROACHES TO FINDING PATTERNS IN LED PATENT CITATION NETWORKS {#patentchapter}
+Case Study of Approaches to Finding Patterns in LED Patent Citation Networks {#patentchapter}
 ============================================================================

 To highlight the robustness of the protocol as-written for many libraries, the